History of Roman-era Tunisia: Vandal Kingdom

 In the 5th century, the western Roman Empire was in a steep decline.
 A Germanic tribal nation the Vandals had already trekked across the Empire to Hispania.
 In 429 under their king Gaiseric (r.
 428–477) the Vandals and the Alans (their Iranian allies), about 80,000 people, traveled the 2000 km from Iulia Traducta in Andalusia across the straits and east along the coast to Numidia, west of Carthage.
 The next year the Vandals besieged the city of Hippo Regius (on the coast of Numidia) while St. Augustine within awaited his natural death.
 Eventually in 439 the Vandals captured Carthage, which became the center of their Germanic kingdom.

 The western Imperial capital at Ravenna recognized his rule in 442.
 Yet from Constantinople the eastern Empire attempted reconquest several times.
 At last in 468 a large Byzantine fleet approached Cape Bon by Carthage, and Gaiseric asked for time to consider submission to Imperial demands.
 When the wind changed Vandal fire ships were scudded into the fleet causing its ruin.
-After guaranteeing Catholic freedom of worship, Gaiseric entered a peace treaty with the Byzantines in 474, which endured about sixty years.
+After guaranteeing Catholic freedom of worship, Gaiseric entered a peace treaty with the Byzantines in 474, which lasted about sixty years.

 "Nothing could have been more unexpected in North Africa than these conquerors of Germanic origin."
 Initially many Berbers fought the Vandals as they arrived; after the Vandals' conquest, Berber forces remained the only military threat against them.
 Yet in governing their kingdom the Vandals did not maintain in full their martial posture against the Berbers, but made alliances with them in order to secure their occupation of the land.
 In 455 the Gaiseric sailed with an army to the city of Rome.

 In religious policy, the Vandals tried to convert the urban Catholic Christians of Africa to their Arian heresy (named after the Egyptian Christian priest Arius, who taught that the Father is greater than the Son and the Spirit).
 The Vandal regime sent the Catholic clergy into exile and expropriated Catholic churches; in the 520s their efforts turned to persecution, including martyrdom of resisters, yet without success.
 The Berbers remained aloof.
 In all Vandal rule would last 94 years (439–533).

 The Vandals did provide functional security and governed with a light hand, so that the former Roman province prospered at first.
 Large estates were confiscated, but with former owners as managers.
 Roman officials administered public affairs and Roman law courts continued, Latin being used for government business.
 Yet Romans would wear Vandal dress at the royal court in Carthage.
 Agriculture provided more than enough to feed the region and trade flourished in the towns.
 Yet because of their desire to maintain a superiority in status, the Vandals refused to intermarry or agreeably assimilate to the advanced culture of the Romans.
 Consequently, finer points were overlooked; the Vandals failed to sustain in its entirety the workable civil society situated subtly, uniquely.
 Berbers confederacies beyond the frontier grew increasingly powerful, dangerous to the prevailing regime.